MIT Technology Review: Modern magazine: 2005–present

 On August 30, 2005, Technology Review announced that R. Bruce Journey, publisher from 1996 to 2005, would be replaced by the then current Editor in Chief, Jason Pontin, and would reduce the print publication frequency from eleven to six issues per year while enhancing the publication's website.
 The Boston Globe characterized the change as a "strategic overhaul."
 Editor and publisher Jason Pontin stated that he would "focus the print magazine on what print does best: present[ing] longer-format, investigative stories and colorful imagery."
 Technology Review's Web site, Pontin said, would henceforth publish original, daily news and analysis (whereas before it had merely republished the print magazine's stories).
 Finally, Pontin said that Technology Review's stories in print and online would identify and analyze emerging technologies.
 This focus resembles that of the historical Technology Review.
 Pontin convinced copy editors to adopt the diaeresis mark for words like "coördinate", a rarity in native English usage, though failed to convince them to use logical punctuation.

 Without evident comment, the July/August, 2017, issue revealed a shift in top personnel, with Elizabeth Bramson-Boudreau listed as Chief Executive Officer and Publisher, and David Rotman as Editor.
 Gideon Lichfield was named editor-in-chief in November 2017.

 In 2020, the Brazilian version of MIT Technology Review, known as MIT Technology Review Brasil, was launched.

+The magazine, like many others has transitioned its focus from print to digital.

 Every year, the magazine publishes a list of the 10 technologies it considers the most influential.